aml-org/amf/README.md

 - Extensible, single document model for multiple domain vocabularies
 - Consistent parsing behaviour

+## On development features
+The library supports many of the required uses cases:
+- Parse a 1.0 RAML, 2.0 OAS and JSON-LD AMF model.
+- AMF API design model creation.
+- Model edition.
+- Export to any of the mentioned standards.

+However there's work in progress that will be delivered in first version:
+- Fragments and Libraries
+- Types support
+- Model validation
+- Improved yaml/json lexer integration
+- Improved error handling

 ## Usage

 To use AMF you should first generate or get the right distribution for your project and import them as dependencies.